Incredible change happens in your life when you decide to take control of what you do have power over, instead of craving control over what you don’t.

 Do you offer telehealth therapy?

 I do!
-A year ago, I wouldn’t have thought telehealth therapy was for me.
-However, I have found that it works really well for over 75% of my clients.
+I have found that it works really well for over 80% of my clients.
 It’s not for everyone, and that’s valid.
-However, the benefits my clients have noted include convenience, warm, connected, and just as personable as in-person.
-Lastly, it’s just plain comfortable to be in their own space.
+However, the benefits my clients have noted include convenience, comfortable, and just as personable as in-person therapy.
+Busy schedules, college transitions, and parenting needs make telehealth therapy necessary.

 Do you take insurance?